 1. How much does Wasabi cost?

 With Wasabi, storage is priced at $0.0039 per GB per month, and you only pay for what you use.
 There are no setup fees and no charge for API calls.
-The only additional charge associated with Wasabi (beyond applicable taxes and optional paid support plans) is for egress data transfer (which is priced at $.04 per GB).
+The only additional charge associated with Wasabi (beyond applicable taxes and optional paid support plans) is for egress data transfer, which is priced at $.04 per GB for customers that access our service over our standard public internet interfaces.
+Egress data transfer is free when using Wasabi Direct Connect.

-Objects stored on Wasabi incur a minimum 90-day storage charge and then daily thereafter.
-Objects deleted before 90 days incur a pro-rated charge equal to the storage charge for the remaining days.
+Wasabi subscribers incur a minimum 1 TB monthly charge ($3.99 per month) and objects stored on Wasabi incur a minimum 90-day storage charge and then daily thereafter.
+Objects deleted before 90 days incur a pro-rated charge equal to the storage charge for the remaining days (see FAQ#3 for more details).
 This policy is comparable to the minimum storage charge period applicable to some of Amazon’s object storage services.

 2. How are my Wasabi charges calculated?